kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 * A controller within the user-cluster-controller-manager to set up the DaemonSet running the Agent on every user cluster node. (similar to usersshkeys)
-* The user-cluster-controller synchronizes selected credentials from the cluster namespace to the user cluster.
-If none is selected, it uses the default fallback credentials from the config (if set).
+* The user-cluster-controller synchronizes selected RegistryCredentialSets and referenced secrets from the cluster namespace to the user cluster.
+If none is selected, it uses the default fallback credentials that was either set in the admin panel or in the KubermaticConfiguration.

 ### User Cluster